wildonion/colory/README.md

 #### 【Graph Coloring With Minimum Number of Colors Using Genetic Algorithm】

+---

 ## 🔧 Setup

 ```console
 pip install requirements.txt
 ```

+> ⚠️ A default adjacency matrix is filled out in a text file called `adj_mat.txt` inside `utils` folder.
+You can create another one with the same structure of the default one from your graph and put it in there.

 ## 💻 Usage